-Used oil processors use acids to dissolve and remove metals as well as to break emulsions.
+Used oil processors use acids to dissolve and remove metals and break emulsions.
 The low pH value of the oil necessitates the use of corrosion resistance material in the centrifuges and related piping.
 Centrifuges with all stainless steel wetted parts are available for such applications.

 The provision of chemical injection ports upstream of the centrifuge allows adding chemicals such as demulsifiers or flocculants.
 Metering chemical pumps as an option are well suited for these applications.

-The standard disc stack centrifuges design is for large volumes of oil with a small proportion of water.
-However, in the case of used oil, the proportion of water can be relatively high.
+The standard disc stack centrifuges design uses large volumes of oil with a small proportion of water.
+However, the water proportion can be relatively high in the case of used oil.

 Some internal centrifuge modifications allow for the discharge of this larger volume of water to allow the centrifuge to process maximum volumes.